Interlibrary Loan FAQ

 - Books will be delivered into your journal mailbox located behind the Office of Journals Administration reception desk.

 - Copies will normally be deposited electronically into your ILLiad account.
-In some circumstances, hardcopy of articles will be delivered into the journal mailbox.
-Read the e-mail notification to determine delivery method.
+Read the e-mail notification to verify delivery method.

 Faculty (or faculty proxy accounts for RAs):